Lafayette Central Catholic Jr/Sr High School

-Lafayette Central Catholic Jr/Sr High School is a Roman Catholic secondary school serving grades 7–12 in Lafayette, Indiana.
+Lafayette Central Catholic Jr/Sr High School is a Roman Catholic secondary school serving grades 7–12 in Lafayette, Indiana, United States.

 History

 Central Catholic was founded in 1956.

 In 1959, Senator John F. Kennedy brought his presidential campaign to Central Catholic.
 He spoke before thousands at a fund-raising dinner in McHale Gymnasium.

 In 1990, citing a lack of support, money, and enrollment, CC threatened to close its doors.
 Former bishop, William Higi, announced in the spring of 1990 that CC's doors would close at the end of the school year.
 The announcement resulted in a strong showing of support from the principal at that time, Dave Worland, which eventually led to the reversal of the decision to close the school's doors.

 Demographics

 The demographic breakdown of the 440 students enrolled for the 2017–18 school year was: